 To be considered for aid in subsequent years, students must apply annually by the announced deadline.
 Students who have received aid will continue to receive aid as long as they apply by published deadlines, make satisfactory academic progress (as defined by Financial Aid Policy), maintain full-time enrollment, and continue to demonstrate financial eligibility.

 Distribution of Aid

-Federal regulations require that we review academic records of financial aid recipients who earn failing grades in their classes to determine if the courses were completed.
-If the courses were not completed (unofficial withdrawal, stopped attending), we are required to refund financial aid to the appropriate sources according to Augsburg refund policies based upon 50% of the term or on the last recorded date of attendance if the student provides that to us.
-You will be responsible for the entire cost of the term including the portion previously covered by financial aid if you failed your courses or stopped attending.
-You are strongly urged to follow the guidelines for complete withdrawal from the College.
-If you feel you have extenuating circumstances, you may petition to have the cost of tuition adjusted.
-Petition forms are available online http://www.augsburg.edu/registrar/or in the Vice President of Student Affairs’ Office, in Memorial Hall.
+Federal regulations require that records of financial aid recipients who earn failing grades in all of their classes be reviewed.
+If the courses were not completed (i.e. unofficial withdrawal, stopped attending, etc.), Augsburg is required to refund financial aid to the appropriate sources according to federal or Augsburg refund policies based on the last recorded date of attendance.
+Students are responsible for the entire cost of the term, including the portion previously covered by financial aid if you failed your courses or stopped attending.
+Students are strongly urged to follow the guidelines for complete withdrawal from college.
+If there are extenuating circumstances, a petition to have the cost of tuition refunded can be made.
+Petition forms are available online through the Registrar’s Office website.